 Ahead of the introduction of the Future Building Standard in 2025, changes to the regulatory requirements for the energy efficiency of new buildings other than dwellings are expected to have an impact upon glass and glazing products.

 Published on 15th December 2021 and coming into force on 15th June 2022, the government has set out its new requirements for Part L (conservation of fuel and power) of the Building Regulations and the supporting Approved Document for new non-dwellings in England.

-A new building must be shown to meet or better the Target Primary Energy Rate and Target Emission Rate for a notional building of the same size and shape as an actual building with standardised properties for fabric and services.
+There are no specific values for individual building elements, but a new building must be shown to meet or better the target primary energy and carbon dioxide emission rates for a notional building of the same size and shape as an actual building with standardised properties for fabric and services.

 *for example, student accommodation and care homes